periode/wifi-flyer/README.md

 Use the Raspberry Pi Imager to flash the Smart Border image.
 First, unzip the `smartborder.zip` file you just downloaded.
 Second, open the Raspberry Pi Imager, click on `Choose OS`, select `Use Custom...`, and select the `.img` file you just downloaded.
 Third, select the SD Card you've just inserted into your computer, and finally, click `Write`.

 Once the writing process is done, you can insert the SD card into your Pi, connect it to power, and test your Smart Border WiFi network!
+Open your WiFi manager on another device (laptop, smartphone), select the "Fast Free Wifi" network and the captive portal should show up.

+## FAQ

+If you're encountering any issues, you can open a [pull request](https://github.com/periode/wifi-flyer/pulls) or [email us](mailto:pierre.depaz@gmail.com) directly!